atsizelti/Arabic-Tweets-in-Turkish-Twittersphere-Historical-Repertoire-and-Symbolic-Boundaries/README.md

 ### Files

 1. **arabic_tweets_in_turkish_twittersphere.docx**: The full article text detailing the study, its methodology, results, and discussions.
+2. **arabic_tweets_preprocessing_erd_tweets_filtering.ipynb**: The Jupyter Notebook containing the code used for filtering out Turkish accounts and filtering Erdogan-related tweets.
-2. **stance_analysis_and_topic_modeling_colab_code.ipynb**: The Jupyter Notebook containing the code used for topic modeling.
+3. **stance_analysis_and_topic_modeling_colab_code.ipynb**: The Jupyter Notebook containing the code used for topic modeling.
 This notebook includes data preprocessing and topic modeling using BERT.

 ## Study Overview